brookelaird/brookelaird.github.io/twitter/report.md

 Full respository available [here](https://github.com/brookelaird/twitterAPI/tree/main/RE-Dorian-main)

 Created: `04 May 2021`
-Revised: `10 May 2021`
+Revised: `25 May 2021`

 ## Abstract

-Why study the spatial distribution of Twitter data?
+*Why study the spatial distribution of Twitter data?*

 Wang et al (2016) analyzed Twitter data for wildfires in California, finding that the social media data served as a useful tool in characterizing the trends of wildfires across space, and the ways that local community members and groups--specifically local media/news groups and government authorities--can use social media to spread news of disaster updates.
 While social media has always been a useful piece of data for studying the trends in populations, the increase in geotagged tweets (and other examples of social media data) as a geospatial tool helps with tracking trends that reflect dominant flows of information with a spatial dimension.